DhanwinSangishetty/CODSOFT-TASK-3-Calculator/README.md

 # CODSOFT-TASK-3-Calculator
-CODSOFT INTERNSHIP  LEVEL-1 {TASK-3 -- Calculator using }
+CODSOFT INTERNSHIP  LEVEL-1 {TASK-3 -- Calculator using CSS grid for buttons and JS for button activity}